JSAbrahams/mamba/doc/grammar.md

     indent           ::= \t | \s\s\s\s
     newline          ::= \n | \r\n

-The language uses indentation to denote do-blocks.
+The language uses indentation to denote blocks.
 The indentation amount can't be described in the grammar directly, but it does adhere to the following rules:

-* Every new expression or statement in a do block must be preceded by n + 1 `indent`'s, where n is the amount of `indent`'s before the do block
+* Every new expression or statement in a block must be preceded by n + 1 `indent`'s, where n is the amount of `indent`'s before the block
 * The same holds for every new `when-case` in a `when`

 A `maybe-expr` is used in a situation where an expression is required,  but we cannot know in advance whether it will be